 - Residential Real Estate: Housing values have remained relatively stable in the Boulder area and the homes held their value better than the national average through the recession.
-From third quarter 2011 to 2012, Boulder MSA home values increased an average of 1.9%.
+From yearend 2012 to year end 2013, Boulder MSA home values increased an average of 9.4%.
 (Federal Housing Finance Agency House Price Index)

 - Venture Capital Investment: A high concentration of advanced technology industries has helped fuel venture capital in firms located in Boulder.
-Through third quarter 2012, $116 million was invested in Boulder companies, representing 25% of VC investment in the state.
+Through first quarter 2014, $19.2 million was invested in Boulder companies, representing 17% of VC investment in the state.
 (PricewaterhouseCooper/Venture Economics/NVCA MoneyTree™ Report)

 Download the following report for more detail.
-Boulder Market Profile (PDF 208KB)
+2014 Market Profile

 (Photos courtesy of National Oceanic and Atmospheric Administration, University of Colorado, Macerich)